-- Send an email or SMS Either to the customer, the agent who owns the ticket, or every agent in the system. - Fire a webhook Connect Zammad to another web service or application to give it live updates about new tickets. - Add internal or public notes to the ticket This allows you to help your agents with specific information if needed. (e.g. automated changes a trigger applied to the ticket)
+- Fire a webhook Connect Zammad to another web service or application to give it live updates about new tickets. - Add internal or public notes to the ticket This allows you to help your agents with specific information if needed. (e.g. automated changes a trigger applied to the ticket)

-Bemerkung: In order to send emails with Triggers, you need to configure an email address for the group the trigger is working in.
+Note: In order to send emails with Triggers, you need to configure an email address for the group the trigger is working in.
 If you don't, Zammad will skip the Trigger completely.

-Hinweis: Certain actions (such as Email, SMS and Notes) support Variables, which can be used to build highly-customized message templates.
+Hint: Certain actions (such as email, SMS and notes) support Variables, which can be used to build highly-customized message templates.